 In the garden area of St Tropez down a quiet lane, you will find Maison des Papillons, “The Butterfly House”.
 Artist Dany Lartigue has spent years collecting more than 35,000 species of butterfly, both those native to France and exotic.
 He has painted an intricate background to place his butterflies and now it is open to the public.

 Le Restaurant G

-This cute little restaurant is run by a husband and wife and can be found off the beaten track, away from the port-side frenzy.
-Arrive early or book to enjoy great food and a lovely cosy atmosphere, with
+This delightful little restaurant is run by a husband and wife and can be found off the beaten track, away from the port-side frenzy.
+With outside seating, it is an idyllic place to have lunch in the St Tropez sunshine.
+Arrive early to enjoy great food and a lovely cosy atmosphere, with

-Though not a ‘hidden’ gem, as the church’s bell towers above the entire town, it is not a tourist spot many people check out.
-The church was built in 1874 in an Italian Baroque style, and though you can’t take photos inside, there is some wonderful artwork and sculptures to be seen.
+Though not a “hidden” gem, as the church’s bell towers above the entire town, it is not a tourist spot many people check out.
+The church was built in 1874 in an Italian Baroque style, and though you can’t take photos inside, there is some beautiful artwork and sculptures to be seen.

 Le Musée de l’Annonciade